OWASP/samm/v2.0/beta/core/implementation/i-secure-deployment.md

 ## Maturity 2
 ### Activity

 Deployment is fully or at least semi-automated for consistency, to reduce the need for manual changes on production, and to ultimately reduce the chances of human error.

-Deployments include appropriate automated security checks such as DAST, SAST, and malware scanning.
+Deployments include appropriate automated security checks such as DAST and malware scanning.
 Relevant persons should be notified automatically of any defects.
-Potentially the deployment shoud be stopped or reversed automatically as well, if the defect exceeds a certain threshold.
+The deployment should be stopped or reversed automatically, or as part of a manual approval workflow, if the defect exceeds a certain threshold of severity or risk.
 The results from these tests should be logged centrally and actioned as necessary.

 All deployments are accounted for and are auditable.
 A system is in place to record each deployment, including information about who conducted the deploy, the software version that was deployed, and any relevant variables that were specific to the deploy.

 ### Maturity Questions

 #### Q 1

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat?

 **Answer Options**

 - Option 1
 - Option 2
 - Option 3